MileHacker Logo

 Other Rentals

-• Motorcycle and scooter rentals: Available in some coastal towns near Paestum, less common directly in Paestum itself.
+• Motorcycle and scooter rentals: Can be found in some coastal towns near Paestum, less common directly in Paestum itself.
 Valid motorcycle license required.
 Helmets are mandatory.

 • Bicycle rentals: Local shops near the archaeological park and in the modern town offer rentals.

-• This is a good choice for exploring the flat surrounding areas, including routes to buffalo farms and the shores.
+• This is a good option for exploring the flat surrounding areas, including ways to buffalo ranches and the beaches.

 • Paestum does not have large-scale bicycle sharing programs.